-Those scholars who participate in the Global 19th Century Workshop from around the world are all trained in specific disciplines, yet find that their research demands they transgress traditional disciplinary boundaries.
+Scholars who participate in the Global 19th Century Workshop from UCR and around the world are all trained in specific disciplines, yet find that their research demands they transgress traditional disciplinary boundaries.
 Further, these scholars are also aware of the larger, international—indeed “global”—impact of the phenomena they are investigating.
 Thus, the work they produce, which at least in some small measure is traceable to the interactions they experience as participants in the Global 19th Century Workshop, has ramifications beyond contributing to discussions in their own fields; their work typically reverberates with scholars in several disciplines, and in many instances challenges the very epistemologies that insist upon disciplinary taxonomies.
 As a result, much of the work that comes out of the Global 19th Century Workshop exists at the leading edge of humanistic inquiry by insisting upon drawing from a variety of knowledge fields.

 Heidi Brevik-Zender, Comparative Literature and Languages

 Fariba Zarinebaf, Department of History